 The Gladiator is Jeep’s new pickup truck.
 It has the capability and boxy looks of a four-door Wrangler with the 5-foot bed of a pickup.

 The Wrangler is made in America.
 Specifically, it is built in Toledo, Ohio.

 Any Wrangler offers great off-road capability but at the expense of day-to-day livability.
 Still, for many, the compromise is worth it, as there are few vehicles on sale today outside of Jeep’s own Gladiator that match the Wrangler’s coolness factor — at least, not until the new Bronco goes on sale.
-When it comes to choosing the perfect Wrangler for you, it’s hard to argue with the convenience factor of the 4-door Unlimited, for starters.
+When it comes to choosing the perfect Wrangler for you, it’s hard to argue with the convenience factor of the 4-door Unlimited for starters.
 Most buyers will be well served by the Wrangler’s Sport S trim, as it offers basic creature comforts not available on the base Sport while still keeping the price tag within reason.
 Still, we think most buyers will be happier in a Sahara, as it has more creature comforts.
-And if you truly intend to test this Jeep’s – and your – mettle, few things outside a mountain goat can tread terrain like a Wrangler Rubicon, and those with a sufficient budget will find loads to love about the new V8-powered Rubicon 392.
-The new 4xe PHEV also impressed us as a no-compromise Wrangler that’s powerful, efficient, and a silent off-road explorer extraordinaire.
-Regardless of which Wrangler you choose, rest assured that any one of these Jeeps will offer great resale value.
+And if you truly intend to test this Jeep’s – and your – mettle, few things outside a mountain goat can tread terrain like a Wrangler Rubicon.
+You can also rest assured that any one of these should offer great resale value.
 Find a Jeep Wrangler for sale